gogs/gogs/CONTRIBUTING.md

 * Make small pull requests.
 The smaller, the faster to review and the more likely it will be merged soon.
 * Don't make changes unrelated to your PR.
 Maybe there are typos on some comments, maybe refactoring would be welcome on a function... but if that is not related to your PR, please make *another* PR for that.
-* Split big pull requests in many small ones.
+* Split big pull requests in multiple small ones.
 An incremental change will be faster to review than a huge PR.

 ## Sign your work